 Any other financial assets constitute financial assets available for sale.
 Financial assets available for sale are carried at fair value, without deducting the transaction-related costs, taking into consideration their market value as at the balance sheet date.
 Should financial instruments not be quoted on an active market and should it be impossible to determine their fair value reliably with alternative methods, financial assets available for sale shall be valued at the purchase cost adjusted by impairment charges.
-Provided financial instruments have a market price determined in a regulated active market or it is possible to determine their fair value in other reliable way, the positive and negative differences between the fair value and the purchase cost of such assets available for sale (after deducting any deferred tax liabilities) shall be disclosed in the asset revaluation reserve.
+Provided financial instruments have a market price determined in a regulated active market or it is possible to determine their fair value and the purchase cost of such assets available for sale (after deducting any deferred tax liabilities) shall be disclosed in the asset revaluation reserve.
 A decrease in the value of assets available for sale, resulting from their impairment, shall be disclosed as a financial expense in the profit and loss account.